 What To Bring To Your Lesson

-Let us swimplify what items you & your child will benefit from when learning to swim!
+Let us swimplify what items you and your child will benefit from when learning to swim!

 - swim nappies (for children toilet trained for less than 6 months)